 - Important for hormonal health,

-- Help produce bile, which helps eliminate toxins from our body.
+- Help produce bile, which helps eliminate toxins from our body (27).

-- These have anti-inflammatory, anti-viral and anti-bacterial properties.
+- These have anti-inflammatory, anti-viral and anti-bacterial properties and help add lots of flavour to foods.

-- Contains amino acids, which heals and strengthens the gut lining.
+- Contains amino acids, which heals and strengthens the gut lining (28).

 - It can be found in the following foods:-

-The following fermented foods increase the number of good bacteria in the gut, which strengthens the immune system (2): –
+The following fermented foods increase the number of good bacteria in the gut, which supports the immune system (3):–

 - Water kefir